What CEOs and Other “C-Suiters”

-Many of the CEOs who have commented about FOPP’s value to their firms are themselves FOPP alumni.
+Many of the CEOs and other firm leaders who have commented about FOPP’s value to their firms are themselves FOPP alumni.

 "Thank you for all you have taught me over the past 12 years."